-

 • Significant requirement for specialised physical skills to support new roles, e.g., nurses undertaking minor surgery.

-It is also absolutely clear that grading assessments of any post must be based upon the post and its requirements, not on the post holder or any particular skills, qualifications or experience that he or she may possess.
+Grading assessments of any post must be based upon the post and its requirements, not on the post holder or any skills, qualifications, or experience that he or she may possess.

-6.8 If a formal banding review is required this will be undertaken in partnership, in line with NHS Fife’s procedure and the Job Evaluation Handbook processes, and will involve 2 management and 2 staff side representatives.
+6.8 If a formal banding review is required this will be undertaken in partnership, in line with NHS Fife’s procedure and the Job Evaluation Handbook processes and will involve 2 management and 2 staff side representatives with the expectation that it will be turned around within two months, notwithstanding the availability of job evaluators.
 This review will determine if the changed job is likely to match a profile (not necessarily the one to which it may have matched before the change).
 If so, it will be matched following NHS Fife’s procedure.
-This panel will also ensure a consistent approach, taking into account other banding outcomes within NHS Fife, to ensure a consistency of application of the matching principles.
 The initial Job Description will be provided to the panel, together with the revised job description, with agreed changes highlighted or tracked.

-6.9 If it is agreed that the changed job will not match any of the national profiles, or matching is unsuccessful, then it will be locally evaluated in accordance with NHS Fife’s procedure.
-However, it may be considered sensible to delay completion of the JAQ until such time as the changes have “bedded in” to give time for it to be established whether these changes are required to the role on a longer term basis.
-The effective date of any change in band as a result of the banding review will be the agreed date of when the job changed as notified on the form JE10 submitted to the Senior HR Manager.
+6.9 If it is agreed that the changed job will not match any of the national profiles, or matching is unsuccessful, then it will be locally evaluated.
+However, it may be considered sensible to delay completion of the Job Analysis Questionnaire until such time as the changes have “bedded in” to give time for it to be established whether these changes are required to the role on a longer-term basis.
+The effective date of any change in band because of the banding review will be the agreed date of when the job changed as notified on the form JE10 submitted to the Head of Workforce Resourcing and Relations.

 6.10 The effective date of the change to pay, if the banding review outcome is confirmed as a lower band will be the next available pay date following the formal confirmation of the outcome of the review.
 This is to allow for completion of administration of the change to banding avoiding any overpayment to the employee(s) affected.

-6.11 The line manager will be notified of the outcome as soon as possible after the panel has met.
-The manager will be responsible for notifying the employee of the outcome and for any payroll notification, where the band outcome is affected.
+6.11 The line manager and employee will be notified of the outcome within 10 calendar days as soon as possible after the panel has met.
+The manager will be responsible for any payroll notification, where the band outcome is affected.

-6.12 If it is deemed that a formal review is not required, the Senior HR Manager will provide this feedback in writing to the relevant manager, with the rationale for this decision.
+6.12 If it is deemed that a formal review is not required, this feedback will be provided in writing to the relevant manager, with the rationale for this decision, within 10 calendar days.

 Requesting a Review Without Manager Agreement

-6.13 Where the line manager does not agree that there has been a significant change then this will be confirmed in writing by completion and return of the employee request review form to the employee and the form should be sent electronically to the Senior HR Manager.
-If the employee wishes to pursue their request for a review, then they should write to the Senior HR Manager, within four weeks of being notified of their manager’s disagreement enclosing the details of the areas where their post has changed significantly, their revised job description with changes highlighted / tracked and a rationale for why they disagree with the decision of their manager.
+6.13 Where the line manager does not agree that there has been a significant change then this will be confirmed in writing by completion and return of the employee request review form to the employee and the form should be sent electronically to the Head of Workforce Resourcing and Relations via Fife.JobEvaluation@nhs.scot.
+If the employee wishes to pursue their request for a review, then they should write to the Head of Workforce Resourcing and Relations, within one month of being notified of their manager’s disagreement enclosing the details of the areas where their post has changed significantly, their revised job description with changes highlighted / tracked and a rationale for why they disagree with the decision of their manager.

-6.14 The Senior HR Manager, in conjunction with the nominated Staff Side Job Evaluation representative will consider all of this information and determine if a banding review is appropriate.
+6.14 The Head of Workforce Resourcing and Relations, in conjunction with the nominated Staff Side Job Evaluation representative will consider all this information and determine if a banding review is appropriate.

-6.15 If the Senior HR Manager and nominated Staff Side Job Evaluation representative agree that a banding review is appropriate, then the steps detailed in paragraphs 6.8 to 6.10 will apply.
+6.15 If the Head of Workforce Resourcing and Relations and nominated Staff Side Job Evaluation representative agree that a banding review is appropriate, then the steps detailed in paragraphs 6.8 to 6.12 will apply.

 6.16 The effective date for any change in band outcome, provided the job description can be submitted for evaluation at that point and does not require any clarification or amendment will be the date both the manager and employee signed the employee request review form.

-6.17 Where clarification or amendment is required, the effective date of any change will be the date of the finalised version of the JD being received back with the Senior HR Manager.
+6.17 Where clarification or amendment is required, the effective date of any change will be the date of the finalised version of the JD being received back with the Head of Workforce Resourcing and Relations.

-6.18 If the Senior HR Manager and nominated Staff Side Job Evaluation representative agree with the line manager, then 6.12 above will apply.
+6.18 If the Head of Workforce Resourcing and Relations and nominated Staff Side Job Evaluation representative agree with the line manager, then 6.12 above will apply.

 1. APPEAL MECHANISMS

-7.3 The Senior HR Manager will inform the relevant manager and employee of the appeal panel’s recommendation in writing within 10 working days of the appeal hearing.
+7.3 Head of Workforce Resourcing and Relations will inform the relevant manager and employee of the appeal panel’s recommendation in writing within 10 working days of the appeal hearing.
 This notification must include an explanation for the decision reached.
-The Senior HR Manager, will assess any potential broader implications arising from the conclusion and also a mechanism for validating the process.
+The Head of Workforce Resourcing and Relations will assess any potential broader implications arising from the conclusion.

 8. GENERAL PRINCIPLES

 8.1 Significant change and new post outcomes are recognised to contain potential implications for other employees or groups within NHS Fife, and potentially against an even wider local or national setting.
-Both the panel and banding review panel recommendations must be considered by the Senior HR Manager in order to ensure that such implications are recognised and acted upon.
+Both the panel and banding review panel recommendations must be considered by the Head of Workforce Resourcing and Relations to ensure that such implications are recognised and acted upon.

 1. RECORDS

-9.1 NHS Fife will continue to use TURAS to record all decisions and store job descriptions.
-Matched job reports will be provided in respect of matching and evaluation outcomes.
+9.1 NHS Fife will continue to use TURAS to record decisions and store job descriptions.
+Matched job reports will be provided in respect of formal matching and evaluation outcomes.

 1. RISK MANAGEMENT

-10.1 The risks associated with ensuring consistency of grading issues and identification of potential equal pay issues will be managed by the Senior HR Manager.
+10.1 The risks associated with ensuring consistency of grading issues and identification of potential equal pay issues will be managed by the Head of Workforce Resourcing and Relations.

 1. RELATED DOCUMENTS